 - a) NTA level 7 students are allowed to carry-over a maximum of two (2) modules of the first academic year (first and second semesters) while undertaking second academic year modules. - b) NTA level 7 students who have failed more than two (2) modules in the first academic year (first and second semesters) shall re-take the failed modules and pass before undertaking second academic year modules (third and fourth semester). - c) A student eligible for carrying forward a module has to register for the same by filling in the registration form.
-The registration should be approved by the respective Head of Department. - d) Non-degree and NTA Level 7 (Second Year) student is not eligible to carry forward, rather he/she shall repeat and clear the failed modules so as to qualify for moving to the next NTA level or qualify for the award of a certificate in that level. - e) A student shall be eligible for carry forward within the same NTA level only.

-- f) Carrying over failed courses into subsequent years shall imply repeating the failed courses in the subsequent years by fulfilling all requirements of the course. - g) The maximum grade for a carried over course shall be the minimum passing grade i.e. 'C'. - h) Examinations for carried forward modules shall be done during the semester examination season. - i) A student will have to attend lectures of the failed module(s). - j) No coursework shall be considered in assessing the carried forward module(s). - k) Attending lectures requirements of the failed modules is only meant for making sure that a student is well prepared before sitting for the carried forward module(s). - I) There will be no extra payments for carrying forward models. - m) The grade for the carried forward module shall be C for any score equal to or above the pass mark.
+The registration should be approved by the respective Head of Department and Dean of Faculty. - d) A Non-degree and NTA Level 7 (Second Year) student is not eligible to carry forward, rather he/she shall repeat and clear the failed modules so as to qualify for moving to the next NTA level or qualify for the award of a certificate in that level. - e) A student shall be eligible for carry forward within the same NTA level only. - f) There shall be no carry-over modules for NTA Levels 4, 5, 6, 8 and 9, except NTA Level 7 which has at least four semesters. - g) Carrying over failed courses into subsequent years shall imply repeating the failed courses in the subsequent years by fulfilling all requirements of the course. - h) The maximum grade for a carried over course shall be the minimum passing grade i.e. 'C'. - i) Examinations for carried forward modules shall be done during the supplementary examination season. - j) A student will have to attend lectures of the failed module(s). - k) No coursework shall be considered in assessing the carried forward module(s). - Attending lectures requirements of the failed modules is only meant for making sure that a student is well prepared before sitting for the carried forward module(s). - m) There will be no extra payments for carrying forward modules. - The grade for the carried forward module shall be C for any score equal to or above the pass mark.

-2.23 Eligibility for Special Examinations
+2.26 Eligibility for Special Examinations

-- a) Where a student pursuing any programme of study at the Academy fails to attend the whole or part of an examination under circumstances which are beyond his/her control, such a student may, subject to production of authentic evidence approved by the Deputy Rector or Principal, be allowed to sit for special examination in the module(s) which he/she did not sit. - b) A student who appears for special examination under sub regulation 2.23 (a) of this section shall be treated as if he/she is sitting for examinations for the first time. - c) Special examinations shall be conducted at a time and date coincident with supplementary examinations as provided for under these regulations.

-d) A student who fails special examination(s) shall sit for supplementary examinations in the next academic year and shall not be allowed to continue to the next level.
+- a) Where a student pursuing any programme of study at the Academy fails to attend the whole or part of an examination under circumstances which are beyond his/her control, such a student may, subject to production of authentic evidence approved by the Deputy Rector (Academic), be allowed to sit for special examination in the module(s) which he/she did not sit. - b) A student who appears for special examination under sub regulation 2.26 (a) of this section shall be treated as if he/she is sitting for examinations for the first time. - c) Special examinations shall be conducted at a time and date coincident with supplementary examinations as provided for under these regulations. - d) A student who fails special examination(s) shall sit for special-supplementary examinations in the same semester prior to the commencement of the subsequent semester.

-2.24 Circumstances under which a Student Shall Repeat a Semester
+2.27 Circumstances under which a Student Shall Repeat a Semester